brendan-ch/notion-search-for-alfred/README.md

 1. [Generate an integration key](https://www.notion.so/my-integrations/) for your workspace.
 [See instructions on configuration below](#generating-an-integration-key).
 2. Copy the internal integration key.
 3. Grant the integration access to pages that you want to appear in search.
-See [Notion's help center](https://www.notion.so/help/add-and-manage-connections-with-the-api#add-connections-to-pages) for more information.
+See [this help document](https://www.notion.so/help/add-and-manage-connections-with-the-api#add-connections-to-pages) for more information.
-4. Download the workflow, and double-click to install.
+4. Download and install the workflow.
 5. Paste your integration key when prompted.
-You may also optionally choose to open links in the Notion desktop client.
 6. Start searching for pages by typing `ns [search query]`.
 Select a search result to open it, or use `⌘+select` to copy the page link.

 # Generating an Integration Key